Accords-Library/accords-library.com/README.md

 - State Management: [React Context](https://reactjs.org/docs/context.html)
   - Persistent app state using LocalStorage
 - Support for many screen sizes and resolutions
+- SSG (Static Site Generation):
+  - The website is built before running in production
+  - Performances are great, and possibility to deploy the app using a CDN
+- OpenGraph and Metadata
+  - Good defaults for the metadate and OpenGraph properties
+  - Each page can provide the thumbnail, title, description to be used
 - Data quality testing
   - Data from the CMS is subject to a battery of tests (about 20 warning types and 40 error types) at build time
   - Each warning/error comes with a front-end link to the incriminating element, as well as a link to the CMS to fix it.